Guidelines for Contributors

 Scenic shots must be taken in Pennsylvania.

-Submit seasonal material five months in advance.
-For instance, an article on ice fishing for a January/February issue must be submitted in August.
+Submit seasonal material six months in advance.
+For instance, an article on ice fishing for a January/February issue must be submitted in July.

-Please include a SASE with correspondence and unsolicited material.
+Please include a self-addressed stamped envelope with correspondence and unsolicited material.

 We buy first rights or one-time rights for most material.
-In some cases, with first rights and one-time rights we also buy electronic rights for display on the Commission's web site.
-If the material you're submitting, or similar material, has appeared elsewhere, tell us when you submit it.
-Payment for articles submitted without usable photographs is less than payment for articles submitted with usable photographs.
+This includes digital rights for display on the Commission's website and e-zine.
+If the material you're submitting, or similar material, has appeared elsewhere, please inform us when you provide your submission.
+Payment rates for articles submitted without usable photographs are less than payment rates for articles submitted with usable photographs.

-When photographs are submitted with an article, the price for the article includes payment for use of all the photos with the article.
+When photographs are submitted with an article, the payment rate for the article includes payment for use of all the photos with the article.
 If we use a photograph submitted with an article elsewhere, we pay for that use separately from the article/photo package payment.
-Rights purchased for covers include the right to publish the material as it's depicted on the magazine cover on the Commission's web site.
+Rights purchased for covers include the right to publish the material as it's depicted on the magazine cover on the Commission's website and promotional advertisements in print and online.

-Contributors need to obtain an SAP vendor number from the Commonwealth.
+Contributors need to obtain a Commonwealth SAP vendor number.
 We will provide information to contributors on how to obtain this number.
 The number is required for us to process payment.
 We do not accept simultaneous submissions, or similar material submitted elsewhere.

 All materials—queries, manuscripts, photos and artwork—are reviewed on speculation.
 We report on queries usually within four weeks and on manuscripts usually within four to eight weeks.